tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/Aperture-Photometry.rst

-In this proposal we will cover the following, - How apertures are defined. - How can we examine a pre-defined aperture. - How we can define and modify an aperture and recover the lightcurve.
+In this proposal we will cover the following, - How apertures are defined. - How can we examine a pre-defined aperture. - How we can define and modify an aperture and recover the light curve.

 SPOC Apertures
 --------------